The New Rulings Against Trump's Travel Ban: What Was Blocked And Why

 The original ban was blocked by a federal court, and an appeals court stood behind the lower court's decision.
 The new version was supposed to address the courts' objections.

 But judges in Hawaii and Maryland — ruling on cases originally filed against the first order — found that the changes didn't address the underlying concerns and blocked it, too, from going into effect.
-A third court, in Washington state, also heard arguments Wednesday.
+A third court, in Washington state, has declined to enforce a previous restraining order but is expected to rule on a request to block the revised order.

 From Hawaii: a broad, temporary order

-On Wednesday night, a federal judge in Hawaii blocked the ban on citizens from the six countries, as well the suspension of the refugee program.
+On Wednesday night, a federal judge in Hawaii blocked the ban on citizens from the six countries, as well as the suspension of the refugee program.
 He imposed a temporary restraining order, a short-term measure meant to prevent irreparable harm while court proceedings move forward.

 U.S. District Court Judge Derrick K. Watson leaned heavily on public statements by Trump and his advisers to determine that "a reasonable, objective observer" would conclude that the order targeted Muslims.